 One of the famous landmarks of Leicester is King Richard the III’s Visitor Centre.
 It showcases his life and the story of how his remains were discovered in 2012.

-The Stoneywell cottage is perfect for every occasion, be it a summer house or a family vibe, it fits right in.
+The Stoneywell Cottage of National Trust, a historic house in Leicestershire is perfect for every occasion, be it a summer house or a family vibe, it fits right.

-The Guildhall is about 600 years old and is one of the best - kept, well preserved timber framed halls in the entire country.
-It’s the oldest historic building in the cit and is still in use.
+The Leicester Guildhall is about 600 years old and is one of the best - kept, well preserved timber framed halls in the entire country.
+It’s the oldest historic building in Leicester and is still in use.

-The Kurby Muxloe Castle is a pleasing structure that fits in perfectly when someone thinks of how a castle should look.
-This mansion was originally built for Lord Hastings, who was later executed by Richard lll in about 1483.
+The Kirby Muxloe Castle is a pleasing structure that fits in perfectly when someone thinks of how a castle should look.
+This was originally built for Lord Hastings, who was later executed in 1483.